 Schools used to practice it quite faithfully, and it is a good lesson for any child to learn.
 Today, merit is often not rewarded enough in school.
 This is part of the stupid attempt to equalize all people and avoid “offending” anyone.

 It is possible to treat all children with love and honor, but still clearly reward merit.
 Abandoning the merit system is just one reason we do not suggest sending any child to school today.

 Other reasons to home school children are safety, especially for girls.
-Also, the curricula are usually altered to make them politically correct.
-This is the same thing as lying.
-Also, children learn crudeness, rudeness, pornography and more from the cell phones, their school friends and sadly, even now and then from the teachers.
+Also, the curricula today are often censored to make them politically correct.
+This is the same as lying.
+Also, children learn crudeness, rudeness, pornography and more from their school friends and sadly, even now and then from the teachers.

 Instead, we suggest homeschooling all children.
 New teaching and learning materials make this much easier today for all parents, regardless of your educational level or background.

 The military still practices the merit system, and must practice it or they will fall apart.
 Here, too, political correctness has entered and, at times, gets in the way.
 However, generals have usually earned their stripes or the army falls apart.

 Companies and other organizations, if they are smart, reward merit very well.
 They become are the leaders in their field.
 Companies that simply promote the son or daughter of the boss, or that promote based on one’s years of service, usually do not survive or do not do as well.

 WHO DOES NOT PRACTICE THE MERIT SYSTEM TODAY?